Vermont-Complex-Systems/MOCS-website/docs/getting-started.md

     So, I use “complexity” almost as virtue signaling—to group the subfield of scientists interested in studying these complex systems and open to doing it with tools and perspective from different disciplines.
 Identifying with “complexity” is a signal that you're open to dialogue and weird ideas more so than a defined science. [...]
 It's more of a perspective or a mentality and less of a science.
 That's how I see it. [...]
 No particular systems of interest, but more about a perspective with which we do many kinds of science.
   </blockquote>
   <figcaption>
-    &mdash; LHD's answer, <cite><a href="https://www.uvm.edu/news/story/honeybees-hate-speech">Honeybees to Hate Speech</a></cite>  </figcaption>
+    &mdash; From <cite><a href="https://www.uvm.edu/news/story/honeybees-hate-speech">Honeybees to Hate Speech</a></cite>  </figcaption>
 </figure>

 In this class, we will seek to understand his definition.
-But at the end, you should have your own answer, which may or not agree with LHD's.
+But at the end, you should have your own answer, which may or not agree with the above answer.

-Here is LHD introducing MOCS in his own words as well:
+Here is another introduction from previous year:

 <iframe src="https://streaming.uvm.edu/embed/49955/" width="560" height="315" frameborder="0" allowfullscreen></iframe>

-We will be sharing more clips like these, as LHD does an excellent job in explaining complex systems concepts.
+We will be sharing more clips like these.
 Our role as instructors will be to help you deepen your understanding of the insights from these clips and to offer additional perspectives of our own.

 ## Textbook(s)